Hampanā: Administrator

-He served in capacities like professor and dean of arts faculty in Bengaluru University.
-He also officiated as Director of Jain Research Centre, Director of Institute of Jain Studies, and Director of Department of Kannada and Culture in Government of Karnataka before retiring in 1996.
+He served in capacities like professor and dean of arts faculty at Bengaluru University.
+He also officiated as Director of the Jain Research Centre, Institute of Jain Studies, and Department of Kannada and Culture in Government of Karnataka before retiring in 1996.

-He also served as an honorary secretary of the Kannada Literary Chair called Kannada Sahitya Parishat from 1966 to 1974 and was elected as its president for three terms during 1978–1986.
+He also served as an honorary secretary of the Kannada Literary Chair called Kannada Sahitya Parishat from 1966 to 1974 and was elected as its president for three terms from 1978–1986.
 During his tenure he has published about 300 books in Kannada authored by scholars.
 When UNESCO declared 1979 as International Year of the Child he published through KaSaPa, 200 books for children written by different writers.
 He is the man behind erecting a building to commemorate the Golden Jubilee of KaSaPa in the premise of Kannada Saahithya Parishath.

 He is a visiting professor in many Universities and is serving as an honorary member of the advisory committee at London University, England and Florida International University, US.